zdotfive/fb-robot/README.md

 * Send API
 * Web Plugins
 * Messenger Platform v1.1 features
+* Simple Emoji support
+* Custom keyword responses
+* Structured conversation support

-Follow the [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to learn about this project in more detail.
+Follow the [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to learn about settting up your own FB robot in more detail.
+This project can be used as a substitute in the tutorial.

-## Setup

 ## License